To Schedule A Meeting in Your Zoom Room

 3. You may select a meeting duration, but nothing happens in the meeting if you go over time

-a) Select “Enable join before host” if you want to let participants enter the room before the host arrives.
+- Select Allow participants to join anytime if you want to let participants enter the room before the host arrives.
 Otherwise, they will receive a message notifying them that they will enter once the host has entered the room.